How Much Does It Cost to Start a Pet Store in Wisconsin?

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a Pet Store, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($98,000 median startup cost), Wisconsin offers lower costs for a Pet Store.
+Wisconsin is close to the national average for Pet Store startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($94,000 median startup cost), Wisconsin offers lower costs for a Pet Store.

 Common Mistakes to Avoid